-Igho is the chairman of several companies and he is reportedly worth $1.3 billion.
-He is the Executive Director of Cosmos oil AG and the founder/chairman of Taleveras, an energy trading company.
+Igho is the chairman of several companies and he is the Executive Director of Cosmos oil AG and the founder/chairman of Taleveras, an energy trading company.

 Bryant Orjiako popularly known as ABC Orjiako had an interesting career path prior to becoming a billionaire.
 He trained as a surgeon but after a while, he left the healthcare sector to pursue his business interests.

 Orjiako’s business interest is primarily in oil and gas.
 He is the co-founder and chairman of Seplat Petroleum.
 Prior to establishing Seplat, Orjiako founded and ran several companies in the upstream, downstream and service sector of the oil and gas industry.
-Orjiako is also a Harvard trained businessman and he’s reportedly worth an estimated $1.2 billion.
+Orjiako is also a Harvard trained businessman.

 Mohammed Indimi is the founder of Oriental Energy, a company he founded in 1990.
-He is reportedly worth $670 million.
+He is reportedly worth over $400 million.

-With an estimated worth of $650 million according to Forbes, Tunde Folawiyo is one of the richest men in the country.
+With an estimated worth of over $400 million according to Forbes, Tunde Folawiyo is one of the richest men in the country.